katonage/pluvianus/README.md

 ### Scatter Widget
 A 3D scatter plot displays all components, using three evaluation metrics as axes.
 Clicking on a point selects it on the Temporal and Spatial Widgets.
 Good components are displayed as green points, whereas bad components are displayed as red points.

-In the Assignemnt section, use "Good" and "Bad" to manually accept or reject the component, regardless of evaluation thresholds.
+In the Assignment section, use "Good" and "Bad" to manually accept or reject the selected component, regardless of evaluation thresholds.
 Keyboard shortcuts: `g` for Good, `b` for Bad.<br>
-In the Thresholds section set two thresholds ("lowest" and "min") per metric.
+In the Thresholds section you can set two thresholds ("lowest" and "min") per metric.
 A component is classified as good if it exceeds all "lowest" thresholds and at least one "min" threshold, unless manually overridden as above.
 Press "Evaluate" to apply the current thresholds (uses CaImAn's `filter_components()`).

 ### Spatial Widget
 Shows the component contours (green for good, red for bad).<br>
 Pan: Left mouse button; Zoom: Mouse wheel; Fit image: "A" button (lower left)<br>
-Adjust colormap using the colorbar on the right; right-click to select alternate color schemes.<br>
+Adjust the colormap using the colorbar on the right; right-click to select alternate color schemes.
+Reset it with the "Reset Colorbar" button.

 Under "Display" select the quantity to display (at the selected timepoint):
 * `A`: Spatial footprint of selected component